 Go for a massage

 That’s one of the rare must-do solo activities in Bangkok.
 If like me you are not used to getting massages and feel shy about it, you may want to start with a touristy spot.
 The famous Wat Pho, the Temple of the Reclining Buddha, is also known to be the birthplace of traditional massage.
-It’s relatively expensive to get a massage there, but they are used to deal with foreigners and can speak English.
+It’s relatively expensive to get a massage there, but they are used to dealing with foreigners and can speak English.
 Then, as you know better what to expect and get more comfortable with the idea, you can choose a less touristy and cheaper place.

 If you don’t want close contact, don’t go for the Thai massage.
 They also offer reflexology or shoulder and head massages that could even be a better option if your aim is to relax.
 It feels fantastic to get a foot massage when you’ve walked around the city all day.
 And it’s a fantastic way to fill up the evening when you’re traveling solo in Bangkok.

 I’d recommend always asking your hotel or other travellers for tips.
 I was staying at the Ibis Siam* and the massage shop next door was great.

 Taxis aren’t expensive and tuk-tuk looks fun.
 However, when traveling solo in Bangkok, I recommend taking public transport.
 The price for one person won’t be more expensive than other means of transport, and it’s a lot more eco-friendly.
 The BTS train is brand new and very comfortable.
 The small boats along the canals are very fun.
 It’s way better to see the city from that angle than getting stuck in traffic.

 Moreover, taxis don’t always use the meter.
 I found it could be annoying to negotiate a price as a solo traveller.
 I used a cab to go from and to the airport, and it was fairly easy to find how much it should cost online.